domsinclair/vtlgen/assets/help/customise.md

 define ('BACKUP_SCRIPTS_LOCATION', __DIR__ . '/../assets/backups');
 define ('DOCUMENTATION_LOCATION', __DIR__ . '/../assets/documentation');
-define ('DOCUMENTATION_LEVEL', 'concise'); //set to verbose for a more detailed result.
+define ('DOCUMENTATION_LEVEL', 'concise'); //set to verbose for a more detailed result. define ('VERSION', 'Version: 3.3'); // used to control auto updates
 ```

 Setting your locale will immediately improve the quality of data generated to make it more appropriate to your region.